asterics/AsTeRICS-Grid/docs/documentation_user/09_input-options.md

 ![input event asterics are options](./img/input_channel_are_en.jpg)

-*Fig. 3: Configuration of an AsTeRICS ARE input event*
+*Figure 3: Configuration of an AsTeRICS ARE input event*

 Figure 3 shows the configuration of an AsTeRICS ARE input event (AsTeRICS ARE Event is selected as select element in Figure 1, (1)):